Chongjx/ip/docs/README.md

 ## Features

-### \#1: Add a task into the list:
+### \#1: Add a task into the list
-Creates and add a new Todo or Event or Deadline task into the task list.
+Creates and add a new Todo, Event or Deadline task into the task list.

 ### Usage